-CONTENT OF THE COURSE OF STUDY CREDIT POINTS CORE SUBJECTS EDU400 Biblical Foundations of Education EDU501 Worldviews and Educational Practice EDU507 Reflective Pedagogy EDU503 Curriculum Development in Christian Schools 4 x 10

-ELECTIVE SUBJECTS EDU516 Formative Classroom Assessment EDU524 Learning Theories in Practice EDU526 Comparative and International Education 2 10 EDU546 Equity and Inclusion: Educating Students with Disability 3 x 10 EDU551 Perspectives on Teaching Mathematics (unles EDU555 Digital Technology and Education underta EDU579 Critical Evaluation of Professional Learning EDU593 for EDU595 Research Methods in Education 20cp In addition to 20 cp from the electives listed above, students may choose up to 1 elective (10 cp) from the Master of Education (Leadership) course.
-CAPSTONE EDU590 Capstone Review (COMPULSORY) EDU593 Education Research Project (20 cp) 1 x 10 A capstone subject is to EDU594 Reflexive Teaching through Action Research (or 1 x 20) be completed as a final , subject.
-SPECIALISATION There are no specialisations RULES OF 4 core subjects, 3 electives and 1 10 cp capstone subject.
+CONTENT OF THE COURSE OF STUDY CREDIT POINTS CORE SUBJECTS EDU400 Biblical Foundations of Education EDU501 Worldviews and Educational Practice EDU507 Reflective Pedagogy EDU503 Curriculum Development in Christian Schools 4 x 10 CAPSTONE (COMPULSORY) A capstone subject is to be completed as a final subject.
+EDU516 Formative Classroom Assessment EDU524 Learning Theories in Practice EDU526 Comparative and International Education EDU546 Equity and Inclusion: Educating Students with Disability EDU551 Perspectives on Teaching Mathematics EDU555 Digital Technology and Education EDU579 Critical Evaluation of Professional Learning EDU595 Research Methods in Education In addition to 20 cp from the electives listed above, students may choose up to 1 elective (10 cp) from the Master of Education (Leadership) course.
+EDU590 Capstone Review EDU593 Education Research Project (20 cp) EDU594 Reflexive Teaching through Action Research 3 x 10 (unless undertaking EDU593 for 20cp) SPECIALISATION There are no specialisations RULES OF 4 core subjects, 3 electives and 1 10 cp capstone subject.
 PROGRESSION Or 4 core subjects, 2 electives and 1 20 cp capstone subject.
 OTHER PROTOCOLS 10 credit points per subject with 1 point being 10 hours of study per week.
 Total OF THE COURSE hours per subject is 130 hours.
-PRE-REQUISITES FOR EDU595 Research Methods in Education is a compulsory requisite to SPECIFIC SUBJECTS EDU593 Education Research Project (20 credits) and is highly recommended as for completion prior to EDU594 Reflexive Teaching through Action Research
+PRE-REQUISITES FOR SPECIFIC SUBJECTS EDU595 Research Methods in Education is a compulsory requisite to EDU593 Education Research Project (20 credits) and is highly recommended as for completion prior to EDU594 Reflexive Teaching through Action Research